-Supports Objectives of the HAF: By developing properties that are in City ownership, focus can be on developing properties that support the City's and Housing Accelerator Fund priorities.
+Supports Objectives of the HAF: By developing properties that are in City ownership, focus can be on developing properties that support City and Housing Accelerator Fund priorities.
 Development of these properties will be focused on increasing the supply of affordable housing.

 Duration and Timeliness: A framework for the development of City-owned land with a focus on affordable housing will begin in 2023.
 Sites will be identified, and the City will work with partners to develop these properties in a timely fashion.
+Site identification will include, but is not limited to, sites that are shovel ready, underutilized City-owned land and other City-owned sites and buildings appropriate for additional development.

 Supply and System Impact: Development of City-owned properties assists in the attainment of orderly urban growth.
-This initiative will focus on increasing the supply of affordable housing in strategic infill areas.
+This initiative will focus on increasing the supply of affordable housing in strategic areas of the City.

-Initiative 11: Explore changes to the development approvals processes for affordable housing projects that are consistent with the Official Community Plan (in development)
+Initiative 11: Implement Changes to the Development Approval Processes for Affordable Housing Projects that are Consistent with the Official Community Plan (in development)

-Description: Explore opportunities to reduce uncertainty of approval, cost and time for affordable housing projects which are consistent with the Official Community Plan.
+Description: Determine opportunities to reduce uncertainty of approval, cost and time for affordable housing projects which are consistent with the Official Community Plan.
 This work will be supported through the development of the Housing Strategy.

-CMHC Initiative: Waiving public hearings on all affordable housing projects that conform to the official community plan
+CMHC Initiative: Waiving public hearings on all affordable housing projects that conform to the Official Community Plan

 Supports Objectives of the HAF: This project would accelerate housing supply by removing barriers to affordable housing projects.
-In supportive affordable housing projects, this initiative helps create inclusive communities and adds to the overall health and wellbeing of City residents.
-Further, increasing housing options helps reduce demand on emergency services, hospitals and correction facilities by providing stable and affordable housing options for those most in need.
+By improving clarity for affordable housing projects, this initiative helps create inclusive communities and adds to the overall health and wellbeing of City residents.
+Increasing housing options also helps reduce demand on emergency services, hospitals and other community facilities by providing stable and affordable housing options for those most in need.

-Duration and Timeliness: Waiving public hearings for affordable housing projects that confirm to the Official Community Plan would require a change to the Planning and Development Act.
-This would be a timely process.
+Duration and Timeliness: Waiving public hearings for affordable housing projects that confirm to the Official Community Plan would require a change to the Planning and Development Act and would take a number of years to be completed.